nic0michael/TDD-training/README.md

-## Some simple rules to follow When doing TDD with Micro-Services:
+## Some simple rules to follow When doing TDD:
 1. Keep your Unit Tests Simple **KEEP UNIT TESTS SIMPLE SO THAT ANYONE CAN UNDERSTAND THEM**
 2. Always remember the "**Single Responsibility Rule" of SOLID principles**
 3. Let each Class do one thing only and deas it well